MaximTerleev/Jigsaw-Puzzle-AI/README.md

 It's goal is to let you walk the route described in the article by yourself.

-Here you will find the full code in Python and puzzle scan used in the project.
+Here you'll find the full code in Python and puzzle scan used in a project.

 Start fast with direct link to Google Colab notebook inside code file.